How can chiropractic nourish your soul?

 Due to the examinations and diagnostics involved, your first chiropractic session may last up to an hour or more.
 Follow-up sessions are usually shorter in duration, and on average, it will take 6-10 visits to obtain best results.
 The number and duration of your visits will depend on your specific treatment plan.

 Chiropractic is unsuitable if you are suffering from advanced osteoporosis or other conditions affecting your bones, as well as illnesses such as arthritis, which compromise the stability of your joints.
+However, chiropractors are trained to modify their adjustments to the individual and may assist with these conditions.
 If chiropractic is not advisable, your chiropractor will direct you to a practitioner or specialist better-equipped to ensure your best health outcome.

 Adverse effects from chiropractic are usually minor and temporary, although there are rare cases when more serious complications including disc herniation or stroke have been reported.
 However, the hazards are small if you are being treated by a suitably trained practitioner, and this modality has a lower risk profile than conventional spinal treatments involving medication or surgery.